codetrybe/DailyTrack-web_app/README.md

 It is part of the overall DailyTracker app in use as part of the codetrybe team project.

 ## Getting Started
+The landing page is in a different repo to be linked together later

 ### Prerequisites